- Don't enter the water if you can't swim.

 - Don't dive into unknown water or shallow breaking waves.
 Always go feet first.
 This will help you avoid spinal injuries.

-- Report any hazardous water conditions to the nearest lifeguard.
+- Report any hazardous water conditions to the nearest highchair lifeguard or rental attendant.

 - Call or wave for help if you are in trouble.